 A study of the ideas of leading recent political philosophers with particular emphasis on the basic ideologies of the modern democratic and totalitarian states.
-Second semester, alternate years.
-Mr. Dillon.

-511. The Legislative Process and Legislative Procedure.
+- 511. The Legislative Process and Legislative Procedure.
 Three hours.

-Principles, procedures and problems of statute law-making in the United States, followed by a critical study of current acts and pending problems before Congress and the state legislature.

-517. National Administration.
+Principles, procedures and problems of statute law-making in the United States, followed by a critical study of current acts and pending problems before Congress and the state legislature. - 517.
+National Administration.
 Three hours.